Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Reload.md

 <!--
 type: tab
-titles: amount, cardObjects, transactionDetails, transactionInteraction, merchantDetails, additionalDataCommon -->
+titles: amount, target, transactionDetails, transactionInteraction, merchantDetails, additionalDataCommon -->

 The below table identifies the required parameters in the `amount` object.